 Dr. William Frederick Roome was born on the 21st of November, 1841, near Clearville, in Orford Twp.
 He was the 3rd of 7 children born to William Roome and the former Katherine McLean.
 His parents were farmers and his siblings were Abraham, John, Charles, Joseph, Sarah and James.
-His brother’s John and Charles also became physicians.
 In 1864 Dr. William Henderson of Morpeth acted as a preceptor for Dr. John Roome.
-His brothers, Dr. Charles D. Roome and Dr. John Roome both practised medicine in the United States.
+His brothers, Dr. Charles D. Roome and Dr. John Roome both became physicians and they practised medicine in the United States.
+Dr. Roome taught school in the public school system prior to entering medical school.

 Dr. William F. Roome attended the University of Michigan Medical School and graduated M.D. in 1867.
 Dr. Roome set up his medical practice in the Village of Newbury (Middlesex County).
 Dr. Roome’s name appears on numerous birth and other records in Bothwell and Zone Twp (Kent County).
 Newbury is located within 10 km. of Kent County and he routinely made the journey to attend to patients who needed medical care.
 Dr. Roome advertised his practice in the 1875 McAlpine’s London City & Middlesex County directory.
 The practice was located on Haggerty Road in Newbury.
 Dr. Roome’s practice was also documented in the 1885-1886 and the 1888 Farmers and Business Directory for Elgin, Middlesex and Oxford County.

-Dr. Roome married Mary Margaret Anderson in 1869.
+Dr. Roome married Mary Margaret Anderson on the 20th of January 1869.
 She was born on the 18th of October, 1850 in Wardsville, Ontario, the daughter of John Anderson and the former Elizabeth Thompson.
 Mrs. Roome had an older brother, Robert who was born in the United States in 1847.
 Dr. and Mrs. Roome had 1 son, William Robinson Roome who was born on the 24th of February, 1873.

 Dr. Roome’s residence and medical practice were located at 300 Wolfe Street in London according to the 1898 Fosters London City and Middlesex County Directory.